200215-Moynul-Islam/My-Competitive-Programming-Journey/README.md

 # My Competitive Programming Journey:
-This repository contains all the things whiches I have done in my competitive programming journey.
+This repository contains all the things which I have done in my competitive programming journey.
 ### 1. Resources:
 This folder contains all the important resources whiches i think important to learn competitive programming.
   1. **Best Tutorial:**